-'''

 333 East Campus Mall #9701, Madison, WI 608-262-3060 | finaid@finaid.wisc.edu | finaid.wisc.edu

-'''

-UW-MADISON DISCIPLINARY PROCEDURES FOR SEXUAL ASSAULT, DOMESTIC VIOLENCE, DATING VIOLENCE, & STALKING
+UW-MADISON DISCIPLINARY PROCEDURES FOR SEXUAL ASSAULT, DOMESTIC VIOLENCE, DATING VIOLENCE, STALKING, SEXUAL HARASSMENT & SEXUAL EXPLOITATION

-UW-Madison prohibits sexual assault, domestic violence, dating violence and/or stalking.
+UW-Madison prohibits sexual assault, domestic violence, dating violence, stalking, sexual harassment and/or sexual exploitation.
 The University of Wisconsin System and UW-Madison have policies and procedures to respond to behavior of students and employees that interfere with the University's educational and work environment.

 The UW-Madison Policy on Sexual Harassment and Sexual Violence incorporates the relevant disciplinary processes for students (Chapter UWS 17) and employees.
 All complaints regarding violations of the campus policy can be reported to the Title IX Program.
 Where the accused person is a student, complaints can also be reported to the Dean of Students Office.
 Complaints against employees can be reported to the Office of Workforce Relations.
-Complaints can be submitted via email, phone or in person.
+Complaints can be submitted via an online reporting form, email, phone or in person.